 Individuals holding a Residential Measurement Provider for Standard and Analytical Services have demonstrated knowledge of U.S. EPA radon measurement protocols for the placement and retrieval of radon measurement devices.
 They have also demonstrated knowledge of the proper interpretation of results obtained in residential settings.
 Furthermore, these individuals possess and analyze radon measurement devices.
 Depending upon the specific device, this may allow for rapid provision of test results.
 The testing professional may also be able to characterize trends in radon concentration and determine unusual conditions arising from such influences as weather changes or occupant tampering of a test.
 To obtain this additional classification, individuals follow strict quality assurance and quality control guidelines and device specific protocols, and calibrate each instrument annually.

-If elevated levels of radon are found, mitigation options are:
+If radon levels are elevated, mitigation options are:

-Sub-slab suction - to remove radon from below the basement floor, through the drain tile system, if present.
-This is the most popular and effective system.
+Sub-slab suction - to remove radon from below the basement floor.

-Air to Air Heat Exchangers - to continuously ventilate the house (may not always lower radon to below 4.0 piCu/l)
+Air to Air Heat Exchanger to ventilate the house (may not lower radon to below 4.0 piCu/l)

-A secondary benefit of sub-slab suction systems is cost effective basement dehumidification as they remove water vapor and soil gases.
+A secondary benefit of sub-slab suction systems is cost effective basement dehumidification.

 If you are a tobacco smoker, your lung cancer risk factor from smoking multiplies with the cancer risk factor from radon.
 Therefore, smokers should ALWAYS get radon tests when purchasing a home.
 For more information, visit the EPA web site on radon at http://www.epa.gov/radon.